skhinda7/MazeGame/README.md

 ## Getting Started

 This is my homework assignment for CS 225 at Embry-Riddle Aeronutical University.
+This is completed with week-by-week homework assignments throughout the semester.
+Requirements, instructions, and information about the game were provided by the instructor.
 It will be updated with each homework until the entire maze game is complete and able to run.

 ## Folder Structure